 A digital solution can help balance the intertemporal risk inherent in banks’ investment decisions.
 Of course, it’s impossible to predict the future with 100% accuracy, but a machine can get much closer than a human with a much lower margin of error when it comes to predicting which way a market will move.

 Loans and investments both rely on a variety of financial calculations.
 Before making a loan, there is a calculation to determine the probability of that loan being repaid.
 The decision whether to buy a particular asset is dependent on a calculation that shows the probability of that asset being liquid when the time comes to sell it.
 Other calculations are used on a daily basis to measure the probability of the bank needing an influx of cash or a host of other potential issues.
 In addition to using the calculations effectively, there is also risk derived from faults in the calculations themselves.
 A wrong variable here or a mistaken plus instead of minus there and the entire foundation of the bank’s risk portfolio is at stake.

-Rather than putting all of the stress on a human being who is more likely to inadvertently make a mistake, digital tools can be used to build the calculations necessary for risk assessment and decision making.
+Rather than putting all of the stress on a human being who is more likely to inadvertently make a mistake, digital tools can be used to build the calculations necessary for financial risk modelling, assessment, and decision making.
 When the process is digital, it becomes much simpler and less time consuming to readjust the calculations to account for different variables, such as the size of a company requesting a loan or the location of a particular asset.

 2. Operational Risk

 As if there was not enough to worry about with financial risks, banks also must concern themselves with operational risk.
 This refers to exposure of the bank to any type of risk based on the way daily operations are conducted.